Why am I just now realizing the miracle of caramel powder? It’s pulverized perfection that just casually greets your taste buds. Hello.

 - Pour it out onto a sheet tray.
 Other recipes tell you to pour it over foil (don’t do it!) – it creates a burden for you later when you try to peel it up.
 As you can see, I tried it with foil and had to painfully separate it by hand.

 - Remove and break the hardened caramel into manageable pieces.
-You can pound it with a meat mallet if you have one.
-A hammer works too.
+You can pound it with a meat mallet or hammer.

 - Grind the hardened caramel in a food processor until completely fine.